yubarajshrestha/Chatterbox-TTS-Server/README.md

 ---

-## 🗣️ Overview: Enhanced Chatterbox TTS Access
+## 🗣️ Overview: Enhanced Chatterbox TTS Generation

 The [Chatterbox TTS model by Resemble AI](https://github.com/resemble-ai/chatterbox) provides capabilities for generating high-quality speech.
 This project builds upon that foundation by providing a robust **[FastAPI](https://fastapi.tiangolo.com/) server** that makes Chatterbox significantly easier to use and integrate.
 The server expects plain text input for synthesis.